vmware-labs/compliance-dashboard-for-kubernetes/README.md

 ```
 minikube delete
 ```

 ## Contributing

 The compliance-dashboard-for-kubernetes project team welcomes contributions from the community.
-Before you start working with compliance-dashboard-for-kubernetes, please read and sign our Contributor License Agreement CLA.
+Before you start working with compliance-dashboard-for-kubernetes, please read and sign our [Contributor License Agreement CLA](CONTRIBUTING_CLA.md).
 If you wish to contribute code and you have not signed our contributor license agreement (CLA), our bot will prompt you to do so when you open a Pull Request.
-For any questions about the CLA process, please refer to our FAQ.
+For any questions about the CLA process, please refer to our [FAQ]([https://cla.vmware.com/faq](https://cla.vmware.com/faq)).

 For more detailed information, refer to [CONTRIBUTING_CLA.md](CONTRIBUTING_CLA.md).